Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

 This mode is used for direct imaging of extended objects where a modest resolution gain and wide FOV outweigh the low contrast.

-\item \textit{Densified (Michelson) mode} \(\gamma_d>1\): A uniform scaling $ d_o = \gamma_d\,d_i$ and $D_o = \gamma_d\,D_i$ packs sub‐pupils into a “filled” exit pupil.
-This narrows the field of view but produces a high‐contrast central peak.
-The coherent‐gain fraction becomes
+\item \textit{Densified (Michelson) mode} \(\gamma_d>1\): A uniform scaling $ d_o = \gamma_d\,d_i$ and $D_o = \gamma_d\,D_i$ packs sub-pupils into a “filled” exit pupil.
+This narrows the field of view but produces a high-contrast central peak.
+The coherent-gain fraction becomes

 This mode is used for ultra-high-contrast imaging (e.g.\ exo-Earth surface mapping) where resolving power and PSF purity are paramount, and a small instantaneous FOV is acceptable. \end{itemize}

 The densification factor is formally defined as